[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Duplicator Pro allows you to export data from your WooCommerce site.
 You can create a full backup, saving its content, plugins, themes, settings, and configurations.

-On the next page, feel free to give the package a custom name.
-Then, choose Local as the storage location:
+Feel free to customize the backup name.
+Then, choose Local as the storage location.

-Next, you can choose exactly what data you want to migrate to the new server.
-By expanding the Archive section, you’ll see checkboxes next to each site component:
+Next, choose exactly what data you want to migrate to the new server.
+Expand the Backup section.
+To migrate all of your data, select Full Site.

 When you’ve finished customizing these options, click Next.
-Duplicator will scan your WooCommerce store and notify you of any issues before building the package:
+Duplicator will scan your WooCommerce store and notify you of any issues before building the backup.

-Review these notices and hit Build.
-On the Packages page, download your package’s archive file:
+Review these notices and hit Create Backup.
+On the Backups page, download both files.

 For e-commerce businesses, downtime is lost revenue.
 If your site is inaccessible, potential customers may abandon their shopping carts, seek alternative options, and lose trust in your store.